MSc International Relations and Diplomacy students.

 Mode of instruction

-Students actively engage with the work of an organization by conducting an internship.
-In the course of the internship, students write an internship research paper (3,500 words) or policy brief (3,000 words).
+Students actively engage with the work of an organisation by conducting an internship.
+In the course of the internship, students write an internship research paper or policy brief between 3000 and 3,500 words in length.

 Internship research proposal: 30%